satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 fully evaluate an article’s methods, data quality, or software, let alone to replicate the results of the study.
-Failing to expose the methods, data, and software underlying a study can lead to needless misdirection and inefficiency, and even loss of scientific credibility.
+Failing to expose the methods, data, and software underlying a study can lead to needless misdirection and inefficiency, and even loss of scientific credibility (Ioannidis, 2005).
 One example is the case of Geoffrey Chang, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions (Chang et al., 2006).

 3. Reviewers are not acknowledged.